 I’m sorry to be the one to deliver this message to you: You will never have the family you think you want with this guy.
 That doesn’t mean he can’t or won’t get you pregnant, but he’s not going to do so eagerly and he’s not going to sell his house and he’s not going to move from his kid and parents and other family closer to your people and set up a new family house with you.
 He’s already done that.
-And at 38, if you want to have a biological baby of your own, you better end things with this guy asap and get serious about that goal.
-You’ve still got a little time left to find a new partner who shares that goal, or you can think about single motherhood and the steps you can take to make that a reality.
+And at 38, if you want to have a biological baby of your own, you better end things with this guy and get serious about that goal.
+You’ve still got a time left to find a new partner who shares that goal, or you can think about single motherhood and the steps you can take to make that a reality.

 Follow along on Facebook, and Instagram.